micfun123/Mics-API-wrapper/README.md

 # API List

-https://hotbeverage.herokuapp.com/docs   = Has photos and soon info on hot drinks (not started) <br>
+https://hotbeverage.herokuapp.com/docs   = Has photos and soon info on hot drinks <br>
 https://michaelstextapi.herokuapp.com/docs  =  Will turn text in the a image with the sytle of a games title font (working on adding to wrapper)<br>
 https://micswallpaperapi.herokuapp.com/docs  =  A large collection of wall papers (Added)